nnamdiilokah/PyBer_Analysis/README.md

    + Total Amount of Fares for Each City Type - As expected, due to the high number of rides and drivers in the Urban city type, the Urban city type generated the highest total fares, an amount of $39854.38.

-   + Average Fare per Ride for Each City Type - The average fare per ride to the nearest tenth were comparatively the same for Urban and Suburban city types, a difference of approximately $4 more for the Urban city type while the Rural city type was slightly below by the Urban city type by $10.
+   + Average Fare per Ride for Each City Type - The average fare per ride was highest in the Rural City type, $4 and $10 more than the Suburban and Urban city types respectively.

-   + Average Fare per driver for Each City Type - The average fare per driver for the Urban city type was $19 more than that of the Suburban city type and $39 more than that of the Rural City type.
+   + Average Fare per driver for Each City Type - The average fare per driver for the rural city type was $19 more than that of the Suburban city type and $39 more than that of the urban City type.

    The mutli-line graph below will be used to explain the result for the final analysis: